sivaganeshsg/gene_app/README.md

 The gene_result is limited to 10 per page and can be navigated by passing 'page_num' parameter.

+### Methodologies

+- The application is built using modular, reusable code where applicable.
+- The naming of the class, function, variable makes it easy to understand for fellow developers/team.
+- During the development, the API is tested using Postman Client.
+- The `lookup_validator` and `species_validator` function validates the input parameters, and appropriate HTTP status code is given to the client if the validation fails.
+As the helper function grows, we can move the functions it to a Utility/Helper class.
+- The `.env` file contains all the database configuration.
+It allows the application to retrieve the appropriate configuration from the different environment (development/QA/staging/production) and the repository will never share the .env file.
+- The query filter uses query chaining, making it easy to add more filters.
+- The application has an error handling mechanism to catch both client-side(404, 405) and server-side errors/exceptions.
+In terms of server-side errors and exception, it displays a generic error message to the user while the actual error message can be logged to a file/database/external logging service to identify the issue.

+### Future Improvements
+- The definition of items_per_page, regular expression can be moved to a file or a settings table in the database to make it easy to modify in one place.
+- The `items_per_page` can be passed in the parameter to give more flexibility for the users - with higher items per page limitation(e.g. 1000) and default items per page.
+- Define all the error code and corresponding error messages in a separate `error_lookup` table and retrieve the error messages dynamically, making the code cleaner.
+We can use this information in the documentation for developers to quickly identify the issue with the request based on the error code.
+- To protect the application/database service from brute force or a client using the service in a way that affects other users, we can employ API rate limiters based on IP address or token-based API request.

 ### Prerequisites

 You need have the following software to run the program